Written Down Value (WDV) - Full Form & Calculation

 Our loan against property comes with several compelling benefits for those seeking to leverage their existing property.
 You can access a considerable loan amount of up to Rs.
 10.50 crore*, depending on the value of your property.
 With loan against property interest rates and long, flexible LAP repayment tenures of up to 15 years*, this loan is easy on your pocket.
 What’s more, the online loan application process is quick and seamless, with disbursal within 72 hours* of approval.

 If you are looking for a great financial tool to meet your needs, the Bajaj Finserv Loan Against Property was designed to make your life easier.
-Apply today!
+Get the required funds now!

 Disclaimer